-A Continued Learning Opportunity (CLO) is a lab offered to attain proficiency credits for a course that was previously not passed or where an incomplete (INC) was earned.
-In order to qualify for CLO students must have earned a 1.5-1.9 or an INC. The CLO must be utilized for courses taken in the current or previous year.
+A Continued Learning Opportunity (CLO) is a lab offered to attain proficiency credits for a course that was previously not passed.
+In order to qualify for CLO students must have earned a 1.5-1.9.
+The CLO must be utilized for courses taken in the current or previous year.
 Students that earned less than a 1.5 in a course should retake the course or choose another related course.